tzagim/KODI-Popcorn-Time/README.md

 With KODI Popcorn Time you can search for Movies, TV Shows and Animes that you can see immediately in KODI.

 ## Supported Platforms ##
-* XBMC/KODI 13.x and later
+* Kodi 19.0 and later
 * Windows x32 and x64
 * OS X x32 and x64
 * Linux x32, x64 and ARM